kh77/springboot-kafka/README.md

 # Spring Boot - Kafka

-- There is a scheduler for every producer in producer-project, just change cron time to play around and see the logs in the consumer
+- There is a scheduler for every producer in producer-project, just change cron time to play around and see the logs in the consumer-project
-- Create topics in kafka using below kafka command
+- Create topics in the kafka using below kafka command
-- Docker compose file to run kafka
+- Docker compose file to run kafka,zookeeper

 ### Example 1: Simple Json is being passed and consume